boyan13/boyan13/README.md

 ### Hi,
-##### I'm Boyan, nice to meet you!
-I'm a cs major and a software developer (among other things), currently employed at Antelope Audio.
-At my current job I work predominantly with Python and handle things like UI/UX integrations with hardware devices through HID and TB, maintenance and implementation of proprietary communication protocols, library development, and more.
-My unviersity work currently focuses on data science and machine learning (specifically support vector machines and quantum computation using qiskit).
+##### I'm Boyan - a Computer Science graduate and software developer.
+Some of my interests include photography, cameras, and filmmaking, quantum computation, data science, and cybersecurity.
+I speak both English and Spanish and enjoy cultural exchange.
+##### I am currently employed at Antelope Audio.
+My current job involves developing desktop applications to interface with our hardware products (audio interfaces, midi controllers, etc) both locally and through LAN, writing automation scripts for our internal delivery process, contributing to our internal code libraries, advising and making architectural decisions regarding new projects at the software level (protocols, connectivity, etc).

 ![banner](https://github.com/boyan13/boyan13/blob/master/image.jpg)